Women with new baby snuggling together.

 Details On The Type Of Insurance Policy

 The insurance binder will also show the type of insurance coverage you have on your home.
-This could include personal property insurance, general liability coverage, loss of use, medical liability and other structures coverage.
+Here are a few different coverage options you may include in your home insurance policy.

-• Dwelling coverage: This will be used to repair or rebuild your physical home if it’s damaged or destroyed by a covered loss.
+- Dwelling coverage: This coverage option will be used to repair or rebuild your physical home if it’s damaged or destroyed by a covered loss.

-• Personal property coverage: This is used to cover things like your laptop, clothing or any of your personal items if they are stolen, lost or destroyed due to a covered loss.
+- Personal property coverage: Personal property insurance coverage is used to cover things like your laptop, clothing or any of your personal items if they are stolen, lost or destroyed due to a covered loss.

-• Medical liability coverage: Also called medical payments coverage, it usually kicks in to cover medical expenses if someone is hurt while visiting your home.
+- Medical liability coverage: Also called medical payments coverage, medical liability coverage usually kicks in to cover medical expenses if someone is hurt while visiting your home.

 Perils Your Policy Insures Against